DanielStoelzner/Metz-Mecablitz-Firmware-Updater-and-DFU-Files/README.md

 - Mecablitz 64 AF-1
 - Mecalight L1000

+The updater for many other models is still downloadable from other sources, and these updaters include the corresponding *.mtz firmware file.
+For the models M360, M400, 64 AF-1, and L1000, Metz changed the updater so that it no longer includes the firmware file and instead downloads the firmware as a *.dfu file from their server.
+Surprisingly, this still seems to work as of May 2026, but the server will likely be taken offline at some point in the future.
+That is why I created this repository.
+It contains all the *.dfu files that I could find.
+When the server is taken offline and the updater becomes useless, these files can still be installed using the `dfu-util` CLI that comes with the updater.
-The firmware files are currently (May 2026) still hosted on `https://metz.de`.

-You can download them yourself via `https://metz.de/firmware/<filename>` (find file names below)
+The firmware files are currently (May 2026) still hosted on `https://metz.de` and you can download them yourself via `https://metz.de/firmware/<filename>` (find file names below).

-This repository contains backups of all the available DFU files.
-When using the updater, DFU files are downloaded to `C:\Users\<username>\AppData\Local\Metz mecatech GmbH\mecablitz Firmware Updater\mecatech\..`
+When using the updater, *.dfu files are downloaded to `C:\Users\<username>\AppData\Local\Metz mecatech GmbH\mecablitz Firmware Updater\mecatech\..` but the updater doesn't seem to use already existing *.dfu files in that directory.

-The tool doesn't seem to use already existing DFU files.
-If Metz ever removes the DFU files from their server then this tool will therefore become absolete.
-In that case, the firmware can be updated with the included 'dfu-util' CLI and the DFU files from this repository.

 # Files